treatmesubj/McGHC_Practice_Automation/README.md

 of JavaScript files but they're all terribly obfuscated.
 I perused the files for words like 'answer' and 'correct' and I came across a string: 'Magic Correct'.
 Deep in the HTML of an iframe document nested in another iframe document nested in the top-layer HTML body was a hidden button element with an aria-label attribute: 'Magic Correct'.
-This button had some event listening and sure enough when "clicked" with a JS DOM command, the quiz progressed to the next question.
+This button had some event listening and sure enough, when "clicked" with a JS DOM command, the quiz progressed to the next question.

 It seemed like the HTML wasn’t changing question to question, other than the invisible paragraphs in the canvas and the aria-label attributes of the questions, so I figured I could write a simple script to click on the ‘Magic Correct’ button for each question.